pavlo-u/solomka-chain/docs/src/running-validator/validator-start.md

 validator, the enclosing script will die and take the validator process with it.

+### Disable port checks to speed up restarts

+Once your validator is operating normally, you can reduce the time it takes to restart your validator by adding the `--no-port-check` flag to your `solana-validator` command-line.

 ### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear

 If your machine has plenty of RAM, a tmpfs ramdisk